-Aquarion's DEP-certified cross-connection surveyors and testers routinely conduct surveys and test backflow prevention devices at our customers' facilities for regulatory compliance.
-If they find unprotected crossconnections, they will require installation of backflow prevention devices to protect the water distribution system.
+Aguarion's DEP-certified cross-connection surveyors

+and testers routinely conduct surveys and test backflow prevention devices at our customers' facilities for regulatory compliance.
+If they find unprotected cross-connections, they will require installation of backflow prevention system.

-The best protection against cross-connection contamination is to eliminate the link.
+The best protection against crossconnection contamination is to eliminate the link.
 Garden hoses are a leading cause of cross-connection contamination.
 At your home, you can protect your family and the distribution system from potential contaminants by installing a simple, inexpensive backflow device called a Hose-Bibb Vacuum Breaker (HBVB) that mounts directly to your spigot.